Your module is not being displayed because it is configured with an incompatible Module Style.

 The kick-off is taken from the center of the field with each team in their own half and the team not kicking off at least 5 yards from the ball.
 Do not insist the opponent be a minimum of precisely 5 yards from the ball as this is just a guide to give the kicker room to kick the ball without it immediately hitting an opponent.
 The intent is to let the players play and not interfere for technicalities.

 Ball In And Out Of Play:

 The ball is out of play when it completely crosses the touch line (side line) or goal line (end line) either on the ground or in the air.
 The adult supervisors or the referee will determine when the ball is out of play and should guide the restart with as little interference as possible.
 Restarts will consist of a free kick from the sideline, with the opposing team at least 5 yards away.

 Method of Scoring:

 A goal is awarded when the ball completely crosses the goal line into the goal.
 Goals should be celebrated enthusiastically by everyone.
 Score is not kept during these games.
 The emphasis is on developing each player and gaining an understanding of the flow of a soccer game.

 Fouls and Other Stoppages:

-Each player is required to have a Kings Park Soccer uniform consisting of a maroon and white reversible jersey, black shorts and black socks, Information about uniforms can be found on our uniform page.
+Information about uniforms can be found on our uniform page.
+Uniform numbers will be handled by the division coordinator.
 All players are required to wear shin guards covered by socks to participate in both the training and game portions.
 Soccer shoes, tennis shoes or similar type of athletic shoes are recommended.
 It is recommended that each player wear cleats but it is not mandatory.
-Games are played with four or five players from each team on the field.
-Substitutions are made so that all players receive an equal amount of playing time.